wolfSSL/wolfssl-examples/caam/seco/README.md

 Decrypted : 74657374206D65737361676520746F20
 ```

 This will create the keystores at /etc/seco_hsm .
-So far none of he keystores that wolfSSL creates are PERMENANT type ones, just either persistent or ephemeral.
+So far none of the keystores that wolfSSL creates are PERMENANT type ones, just either persistent or ephemeral.
 So to reset the keystore root can do "rm -rf /etc/seco_hsm" (as suggested by one of NXP's manuals on it) and reset the device.